tbocek/aitools/README.md

 # AI Tool Calling System

-A bash-based tool calling system that enables Language Learning Models (LLMs) to execute local bash scripts as tools.
+A bash-based tool calling system that enables Language Learning Models (LLMs) to execute local tools as needed.
 This system dynamically discovers tools, presents them to the AI, and automatically executes them based on the AI's requests.

 ## Features

-- **Dynamic Tool Discovery**: Automatically discovers and registers bash scripts as tools
+- **Dynamic Tool Discovery**: Automatically discovers and registers tools (bash scripts)
 - **OpenAI-Compatible API**: Works with any OpenAI-compatible API endpoint (OpenAI, llama.cpp, etc.)
 - **Automatic Tool Execution**: Handles the complete tool-calling loop automatically
 - **Token Tracking**: Monitors token usage for prompt and completion
 - **Flexible Tool Framework**: Easy to add new tools by creating bash scripts
+- **Enhanced Security**: Tools are executed within a Docker container for improved isolation and security.

 ## Quick Start